STOIE/recipes/recipes/offset_smoker/README.md

 #### Method

-1. Trim the brisket by first cutting the mohawk.
+1. Trim the brisket by first cutting off the mohawk.
-1. Straightening the side parallel to the mohawk.
+1. Cut straightening the side parallel to the mohawk.
 1. Trimming any fat off the underside (side without fat) of the brisket.
 1. Then again on the top-side (fat side), shave the fat down to be around 7mm thick.
 1. Finish by rounding the flat (thin-end) corners off to remove any thin meat that will char easily.